clay/clay.github.io/docs/pages.md

 ---
 ---

-Overview
+## Overview
-Pages are a top-level data structure that only contains lists of components, they do not contain data themselves.
+Pages are a top-level data structure that only contains lists of components—they do not contain data themselves.
 Each list of components is called a ***page area*** and there is no limit for the number of page areas that can exist on a single page.
 A page has only one required property, `layout`, which must reference a valid instance of a layout.
 The layout instance that the page references will be the shell that the data specific to a page is injected into when rendering.

 For more details on interacting with the pages API, see the Amphora documentation around pages (coming soon)